Speaking of Spain

 DOWNLOAD EBOOK

-Momentous changes swept Spain in the fifteenth century: royal marriage united its two largest kingdoms, the last Muslim emirate fell to Catholic armies, and con
+Momentous changes swept Spain in the fifteenth century.
+A royal marriage united Castile and Aragon, its two largest kingdoms.
+The last Muslim emirate on the Ibe

 Language: en